Zstefanov/AE-Automation-.NET-NBomber/README.txt

 Description:
 -------------
 This project contains performance and load tests built using NBomber, a powerful and flexible .NET library for load testing.
 The tests are written in C# and designed to simulate real-world scenarios to evaluate system reliability, throughput, and responsiveness.
+DATA used for accounts is not hidden, due to the nature of the project and its nature as a performance testing tool.
+It is intended for demonstration purposes only.

 Features:
 ----------